-CdM's long-term foreign-currency deposit rating is capped by the foreign-currency deposit ceiling at Ba2.
-The bank's local-currency deposit rating at Ba1 is aligned with its Adjusted BCA, which are at the same level as the sovereign rating.
+CdM's local and foreign currency deposit ratings at Ba1 are aligned with its Adjusted BCA, which are at the same level as the sovereign rating.
 As a result, there is no support notching uplift for the bank's deposit rating despite our continued assessment of a high probability of government support in case of need.